adham90/command_service_object/README.md

 - **Command Object:** the object that responsible for containing `Client` requests and run input validations it's implemented using [Virtus](https://github.com/solnic/virtus) gem and can use `activerecord` for validations and it's existed under `commands` dir.
 - **Usecase Object:** this object responsible for executing the business logic, Every `usecase` should execute one command type only so that command name should be the same as usecase object name, usecase object existed under 'usecases` dir.
 - **Micros:** small reusable logic under the same service.
-- **Error Object:** business logic errors existed user `errors` dir inside the service dir.

 #### Result Object:
 In case of successful or failure `ApplicationService` the responsible object for all services will return `service_result` object this object contain `value!` method containing successful call result, and `errors` method containing failure `errors` objects.

+#### Business Logic Failures
+To raise bussiness logic failures you can use `fail!` helper method with `message: String, extra_data: Hash` arguments.

 > You can check if the result successful or not by using `ok?` method.

 ## Installation